kumanidev/jekyllassignment/home.md

 ---
-layout: home
+layout: HOME
-title: home page
+title: General Info
 description: this is the about me page
-order: 1
+order: 2
 ---

 ## About Me